The first thing I have to say about At Home in the World is that I don’t usually like travel memoirs.

 If there’s tension between wanderlust and homebody, I’m definitely more on the homebody side.

-The interesting thing to me about this book is that this is the same tension that Tsh feels (yes, I’m pretty sure we’re on a first name basis).
+The interesting thing to me about At Home in the World is that this is the same tension that Tsh feels (yes, I’m pretty sure we’re on a first name basis).

 She’s traveled extensively throughout her college years and then with her husband (whom she met while they were both working in Kosovo), including living in Turkey for several years.